cbravo/serverless-authentication-google/readme.md

-# Facebook authentication module for Serveless Authentication
+# Google authentication module for Serveless Authentication
 work in progress